Cultus/vagrant-wordpress/README.md

-# What's this repo
+# What's this repository

-you can build a wordpress site on typical LAMP environment with this repo.
+This repository provides Vagrantfile and provisioning shell script for building a wordpress site on typical LAMP stack.
 Default OS is Ubuntu 16.04 LTS.

 # Usage